gittyeric/differential-privacy/README.md

     newShadowIterator: (datastore: DATASET) => Iterator<DATASET> | Iterator<Promise<DATASET>>.
 (Required) A function that takes an unaltered DATASET and returns an Iterator<DATASET> that iterates over every possible subset of DATASET such that each subset has all elements related to a unique identity removed.
 For example, an Array might splice out a different index upon every iteration if each index represents a user.
 See the "Generic SubsetIterators" section for implementations on common datastructures.

-    maxCalls?: number.
+    maxCallCount?: number.
 (Optional) The maximum number of calls a privaitzedFunction instance can make before throwing a PrivacyBudgetExceededError.

     maxConcurrentCalls?: number (Optional) The maximum number of sensitiveFunction calls that will be executed simultaneously.
 Defaults to 4 to avoid accidently exhausting databases or similar downstream resources.
 If there is no potential to bottleneck downstream resources, it's safe to set this to Number.MAX_NUMBER for the best performance.